-Election 2020: National puts campaign on hold and is urging the Govt to go to Covid-19 alert level four
+Covid 19 coronavirus: National puts campaign on hold, supports Labour Govt

 "We will work in a supportive and constructive way in the interests of New Zealanders."

-He also said it is time the country moved to Level four on the Covid-19 alert system – "I have expressed this to Jacinda Ardern".
+He backed a move to Level four on the Covid-19 alert system – "I have expressed this to Jacinda Ardern".

-The country is currently at alert level two.
-At 1.30 this afternoon, Ardern will announce whether or not to move the alert up.
+The country is at level three and will move to level four on Wednesday.

 Earlier this afternoon, Director-General of Health Ashley Bloomfield said two of the Covid-19 cases are believed to be community transmission.